-Did you know that all the trees across New York City make up a forest?
-Across NYC, about 7 million trees live in tree beds on our sidewalks, in public parks, in natural areas, in backyards, and at the institutions where we live, work and play.
-Together, these trees make up NYC’s urban forest, a vital system that serves all New Yorkers.
+Did you know that all the trees across New York City are part of a forest?
+Across NYC, more than 7 million trees live in tree beds on our sidewalks, in public parks, in natural areas, in backyards, and at the institutions where we live, work and play.
+Together, these trees and the physical and social infrastructure that support them make up the NYC urban forest, a vital system that serves all New Yorkers.
 Trees enhance quality of life and improve health and wellbeing for people by cleaning and cooling the air and reducing heat-related illness.
 But their many benefits do not reach everyone equitably.

 “Extreme heat is the leading weather-related cause of death nationally.
-Here in NYC, heat waves are projected to increase in frequency three- to five-fold by 2050, and they are expected to get longer,” says Emily Nobel Maxwell, Cities Director for The Nature Conservancy in New York.
+Here in NYC, heat waves are projected to increase,” says Emily Nobel Maxwell, New York cities director for The Nature Conservancy.
 “We know that areas with more trees and plants are generally cooler, but as we mapped these dynamics across the five boroughs, it became easy to see that trees are not evenly distributed across the city.
 In fact, the most heat vulnerable neighborhoods tend to be low-income communities or communities of color with less tree cover.”

-What’s more, despite the importance of the urban forest and its perennial needs for stewardship, there is no dedicated, long-term funding or committed plan for managing NYC’s trees in the years ahead.
+What’s more, despite the importance of the urban forest and its perennial needs for stewardship, there is no dedicated, long-term funding or committed plan for managing this resource in the years ahead.
 There are also few protections from being cut down for trees on public or private property, and trees face a combination of threats from invasive pests and pathogens to accelerating climate change.

 Our Future: A Healthy and Equitable Urban Forest

-For New York City’s communities to thrive, our trees need a clear, coordinated vision and more champions.
-A healthy urban forest makes our city more livable for all New Yorkers and helps tackle both the causes and effects of climate change.
+For communities in New York City to thrive, our trees need a clear, coordinated vision and more champions.
+A healthy urban forest makes our city more livable for everyone and helps tackle both the causes and effects of climate change.

-That is why The Nature Conservancy has launched Future Forest NYC, an initiative to assure the future of New York City’s forest―and the social and environmental benefits it provides―in a just and equitable way.
-To do so, we need good science, an inspired vision, a powerful and effective voice, a diverse community, and opportunities to connect New Yorkers to their trees.
+That is why The Nature Conservancy launched Future Forest NYC, an initiative to assure the future of the New York City urban forest―and the social and environmental benefits it provides―in a just and equitable way.
+Achieving our goals requires good science, an inspired vision, a powerful and effective voice, a diverse community and opportunities to connect New Yorkers to their trees.

 To that end, Future Forest NYC has three main efforts underway:

-By producing the State of NYC Trees report, The Nature Conservancy will provide a novel assessment of all city trees on public and private land.
-This report will paint a clear picture of the status of the urban forest, how it is managed, regulated, regarded, funded and stewarded as well as opportunities for improvement.
+In The State of the Urban Forest in NYC report, The Nature Conservancy provides a novel assessment of the urban forest across public and private land in the city through multiple lenses, based on new analysis and synthesis of existing research.
+This report paints a clear picture and establishes a common baseline understanding of the urban forest, how it is managed, regulated, regarded, funded and stewarded as well as opportunities for improvement.

-To establish the vision and voice for NYC’s trees, The Nature Conservancy convened the NYC Urban Forest Task Force in November 2019.
-The Task Force is a diverse coalition of nearly 50 organizations committed to creating a healthy, biodiverse, accessible and resilient urban forest that justly and equitably delivers benefits to all residents of New York City.
-The Task Force will develop an ambitious Urban Forest Agenda that includes specific recommendations for how to improve and enhance New York City’s urban forest through planning, stewardship and policy; local action by the public; and increased investments in trees across public and private lands.
+The Nature Conservancy convenes and is a leading member of Forest for All NYC, a diverse coalition that includes environmental, justice, conservation, non-profit, business and government leaders and organizations committed to creating a healthy, biodiverse, accessible and resilient urban forest that delivers benefits to all New Yorkers justly and equitably.
+To achieve this vision, the coalition is advancing the ambitious NYC Urban Forest Agenda that includes actionable and comprehensive recommendations for how to improve and enhance New York City’s urban forest through planning, stewardship and policy; local action by the public; and increased investments in trees across public and private lands.

 “Science helps us make better decisions, and there are real people, lives and stories behind the data.
 Working in partnership with leaders and communities is critical,” added Maxwell.
-“Every New Yorker deserves to live in a neighborhood rich with healthy trees and all the benefits they provide.”
+“Everyone deserves to live in a neighborhood rich with healthy trees and all the benefits they provide.”